pdailey/Bike_Crash_Post_Processing/README.markdown

 # How to run the post processing scripts
 The post processing scripts take the data from the BBB and Arduino and creates CSV files.
 If RStudio is installed, the script can also generate plots.

+NOTE: This script has only be tested in the macintosh environment.

 ## Initial Setup
 ### Requirements
-This guide assumes you already have Python 3, pip, git and R installed.
+This guide assumes you already have the following programs installed:
+- Python 3
+- pip
+- git
+- R
 If not, install them.

 The following packages are used in this script.
-Install with pip.
+Install the following command in terminal:
 ```sh
 pip install pathlib arrow fuzzywuzzy pandas folium tqdm
 ```